-Dave Stringer – “All my memories were held in my muscles.” –Dave Stringer is a 2016 Grammy nominated producer, singer, & composer.
+“All my memories were held in my muscles.” –Dave Stringer is a 2016 Grammy nominated producer, singer, & composer.

 Around 1988 I was working as a film editor in Hollywood and playing in a punk band and a series of other bands.
 I was also developing really bad back problems and chronic fatigue and depression.
 A friend of my suggested that I go to some yoga classes, so I went to the Center for Yoga on Larchmont in Los Angeles.
 I started taking yoga classes with Anna Forest which was really, really intense.